-Following extensive community consultation, significant heritage restoration works, repairs, and the filling of areas between the former platforms - 'The Station' as it is now known, is seeing a new lease of life.
+Following extensive community consultation, heritage restoration and repair works, and significant site enhancements - 'The Station' as it is now known, is enjoying a new and exciting lease of life.

-Restoration of the public areas of The Station precinct was completed by HCCDC in 2018 allowing for the temporary activation of the site.
+HCCDC's restoration of the public areas of The Station is allowing for the temporary activation of the site.

-The important works, inline with Revitalising Newcastle objectives to celebrate and enhance heritage, included:
+The important works, inline with Revitalising Newcastle objectives to celebrate and enhance heritage, include:

 - filling the areas between the former platforms

 - creating a huge community piazza with interpretive art features

 - restoration and reveal of the original verandah that had previously been closed in